perladvent/perldotcom/content/article/bang-bang.md

 $str = "will produce a warning";
 ```

-Even though we don't put the `-w` on the command line, we still get warnings;
+Even though we don't put the `-w` on the command line, we still get warnings:

 ```bash
 $ perl override-bang.pl